tburette/martingale/index.md

 |  4                | -15 (-1 -2 -4 -8) | +16        | =1      |
 |       ...         |        ...        |     ...    | =1      |

 Since you only win one at a time, to gain a large amount of money, you will need to play a larger amount of time.
+This is the opposite of the usual way of playing games of chance where you take a lot of small losses hoping for a big win.
+With the martingale we have lots of small wins, hoping to avoid a large loss.

 #Experiment

 To analyze the martingale, a roulette computer simulation has been embedded in this page.
 It works just like a real casino roulette except we have the leisure to play as much as we want without losing any real money.
+The winning number and color is generated randomly by our simulated wheel as randomly as a [computer number generator](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) can.
+It is for all intents as random as a casino wheel should be.

 <!-- TODO roulette simulator:
 can select money available (or start with 100 and reset)